 Specific Graduate Admissions Deadlines are available via the Graduate School

 * Application, app fee, and document deadline

 The Graduate Studies Application Process checklist is available here

 NOTE: Online students may qualify for a term-by-term exemption to the immunization policy.
 Contact the Immunization Clerk for more information.

-- Candidates demonstrate content, pedagogical, and professional knowledge and skills.
+- Candidates demonstrate a high level of content, pedagogical, and professional knowledge and skills through their leadership roles.

-- Candidates develop, implement, and evaluate learning opportunities for all students.
+- Candidates consistently develop, implement, and evaluate learning opportunities for all students.

-- Candidates demonstrate ability to serve needs of diverse populations including special needs.
+- Candidates consistently demonstrate ability to serve needs of diverse populations including special needs.